Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Methods

 For $m=1$ one obtains the so-called Kuramoto order parameter, whose modulus $R_1$ measures the level of synchronization among the phase oscillators: $R_1 \propto 1/\sqrt{N}$ for an asynchronous state, while $R_1$ is finite (one) in a partially (fully) synchronized situation.

 Since the coupling interaction in Eq. \eqref{eq:1} is limited to the first harmonic and pair-wise, this can be rewritten simply in terms of $Z_1$ appearing linearly in the equation, as follows

-In absence of interactions, it is expected that the phase of each oscillator evolves according to its natural frequency $\omega_i$.
+In the absence of interactions, it is expected that the phase of each oscillator evolves according to its natural frequency $\omega_i$.
 Consequently, it is natural to study how the system behaves as a function of the chosen frequency distribution $g(\omega)$.
 The most widely studied is a symmetric, unimodal distribution, peaked at some value $\omega_0$ \cite{Acebron2005}.
 In this case, for increasing values of $\lambda$, the system passes from being asynchronous (AS), to partially synchronized (PS), and finally, for large enough values of $\lambda$, to a fully synchronized (FS) regime.

 In this paper we consider an extension of the classical Kuramoto model by adding a term for many body interactions; specifically we will consider three body (or triadic) symmetric interactions.
 Therefore, the triadic interaction term will depend simultaneously on the phase differences between the reference oscillator $i$ and all the other possible couples $j$ and $k$, i.e. on $(\theta_i - \theta_j)$ and $(\theta_i - \theta_k)$.
-For both pair-wise and triadic interactions we will consider an all-to-all configuration, where all possible pairs and triangles are formed, namely:
+For both pair-wise and triadic interactions we will consider an all-to-all configuration, where all possible pairs and triangles are formed.
+Moreover we consider different weights for each interaction, being $\lambda_1$ the pair-wise interaction strength and $\lambda_2$ the triadic interaction strength, namely:

 This model can be rewritten in terms of the mean-field variable $Z_1$ as follows